ym001/distancia/docs/Bhattacharyya.rst

 Reference
 ---------

-For an academic reference, you can consult the following paper:
+For an academic reference, you can consult the following paper :footcite:t:`bhattacharyya`:

-:footcite:t:``

 .. footbibliography::